Gadigal Mural

 Jason Wing is a Sydney-based artist who strongly identifies with his Chinese and Aboriginal heritage.
 Wing began as a street artist and has since expanded his practice to incorporate photomedia, installation and painting.
 Influenced by his bicultural upbringing, Wing explores the ongoing challenges that impact his wider community.

-Yuwaalaraay wirringgaa Lucy Simpson is creative director and principal designer/maker behind Gaawaa Miyay, a First Nations process-led studio based practice inspired by country, relationships and notions of continuity and exchange.
+Yuwaalaraay wirringgaa Lucy Simpson is creative director and principal designer/maker behind Gaawaa Miyay, an Aboriginal and Torres Strait Islander process-led studio based practice inspired by country, relationships and notions of continuity and exchange.

-Grounded in and guided by the timeless and sophisticated philosophies of First Nations design, Simpson’s Wangal/Sydney based multi-disciplinary practice connects to narratives of country through function, materiality and transfer.
+Grounded in and guided by the timeless and sophisticated philosophies of Aboriginal and Torres Strait Islander design, Simpson’s Wangal/Sydney based multi-disciplinary practice connects to narratives of country through function, materiality and transfer.
 It does this through a wide range of applications spanning commercial, conceptual and community-based projects and collaborations across a wide range of media.

 Dennis Golding is a Kamilaroi/Gamilaraay artist from north-west NSW and was born and raised in Sydney.
 Working in a range of mixed media including painting, video, photography and installation, Golding critiques the social, political and cultural representations of race and identity.
 His practice is drawn from his own experiences living in urban environments and through childhood memories.